anushka-rathore14/titanic-survival-dashboard/README.md

 ## 🗺️ System Architecture

 The application follows a clean, interactive approach.
 The data cleaning and modeling phase was executed in a Jupyter environment, and the final extracted insights are served via a dynamic frontend.
+A reproducible machine learning pipeline integrating Pandas-based data cleaning with a robust scikit-learn preprocessing architecture.

     Raw Kaggle CSV --> Data Cleaning (Pandas) --> Random Forest Model Insights --> Streamlit & Plotly Integration --> Interactive UI